santhalakshminarayana/whiteboard-image-enhance/README.md

-# White board color enhancement in Python
+# Whiteboard image color enhancement in Python
 White board color enhancement is based on this [ImageMagick command line gist](https://gist.github.com/lelandbatey/8677901)

 Converted following ImageMagick commands to **Python** and **OpenCV** by applying enhancement functions like